awaazde/awaazde-api-client-demo/README.md

-# REST API SDK for Awaaz.De XACT APIs
+# Awaaz.De XACT Rest API

-This repository contains client code samples to consume/call Awaaz.De XACT REST APIs in various languages
+This repository contains client code samples to consume/call Awaaz.De XACT REST APIs in various languages.

+## What is  Awaaz.De Xact?

+Want to learn more about Xact ?
+Check this http://bit.ly/awaazde-xact-concept

 ## Prerequisites